-UPSC Recruitment 2018: Notification out for multiple posts at upsc.gov.in; check how to apply and other vacancy details
+UPSC Recruitment 2018: Applications invited for multiple posts at upsc.gov.in; check how to apply and other details here

-UPSC recruitment 2018 notification: Union Public Service Commission (UPSC) has announced vacancies for the posts of Geologist, Geophysicist, Chemist and Junior Hydrogeologists.
-For which, a competitive examination will be conducted by the commission.
-The commission has invited interested and eligible candidates to apply for a combined Geo-Scientist and Geologist Examination, 2018 by logging on to the official website upsc.gov.in.
+UPSC recruitment 2018: Union Public Service Commission (UPSC) has invited applications for the posts of Geologist, Geophysicist, Chemist and Junior Hydrogeologists on the official website upsc.gov.in.
+For these posts, the commission will conduct a competitive examination.
+UPSC has invited interested and eligible candidates to apply for a combined Geo-Scientist and Geologist Examination, 2018 by logging on to the official website.
 The last date to submit the application is April 16, 2018 till 5 pm.
 Candidates who wish to apply for the examination should ensure that they fulfil all eligibility conditions for admission to the Examination.
 More details about exam are given below:

-UPSC Vacancy Details
+UPSC recruitment 2018: Vacancy Details

 Number of vacancies: 70